fkinos/ffkkinos.com/content/computer-programs/ascii_table.md

 F: / ?
 O _ o DEL
 ```

+It's also possible to specify hexadecimal output with the `-x` or `--hex` flags.

-using the `-d` or `--dec` flag, it displays the ASCII table with decimal values.
+Using the `-d` or `--dec` flags, it outputs the ASCII table with decimal values instead:

 ```
 % ii --dec
   30 40 50 60 70 80 90 100 110 120